Tracardi/tracardi-api/docs/installation/docker-compose/commercial.md

-# Installation of commercial version
+# Installation of commercial version with docker compose

 This guide provides a brief introduction on how to install and test the commercial version of Tracardi using docker-compose.
 Please note that this installation is not intended for production use, but rather for testing purposes only.

-In order to install commercial version you will need to login to docker hub with our credentials.
+In order to install commercial version you will need to log-in to docker hub with our credentials.

 ```
 docker login
 ```

 And paste the credentials that we have sent you.

+## Set up License Key

 Then create a file .env-docker and paste the LICENSE in it: